Why Inference in Large Models Becomes Decomposable After Training: Introduction

 \section{Introduction}

-In recent years, large-scale artificial neural networks—particularly deep learning models and foundation-scale systems—have demonstrated remarkable performance in perception, reasoning, and generation tasks \cite{lecun2015deep,brown2020language,wei2022chain, bommasani2021foundation,srivastava2023beyond}.
+In recent years, large-scale artificial neural networks, particularly deep learning models and foundation-scale systems, have demonstrated remarkable performance in perception, reasoning, and generation tasks \cite{lecun2015deep,brown2020language,wei2022chain, bommasani2021foundation,srivastava2023beyond}.

-At the algorithmic and engineering levels, these systems are typically implemented as computations over high-dimensional parameter matrices.
-After training, the parameter organization inherited from the generative phase is usually retained and directly carried into long-term inference and deployment \cite{vaswani2017attention,cheng2018model, bommasani2021foundation,narayanan2021efficient,dao2022flashattention}.
-While this practice remains acceptable for models of moderate scale, it becomes increasingly untenable for very large models, where inference cost and system complexity grow beyond sustainable limits \cite{kaplan2020scaling,strubell2019energy, rae2022scaling,chowdhery2022palm}.
+At both the algorithmic and engineering levels, such systems typically take high-dimensional parameter matrices as their core computational objects.
+After training is completed, the parameter organization formed during the training phase is usually carried directly into long-term inference and deployment \cite{vaswani2017attention,cheng2018model, narayanan2021efficient,dao2022flashattention}.
+As model size continues to grow, this paradigm of operating the model as a single \emph{global matrix operator} gradually reveals its unsustainability in terms of inference cost, system complexity, and energy consumption \cite{kaplan2020scaling,strubell2019energy, rae2022scaling,chowdhery2022palm}.

-A substantial body of empirical and engineering evidence indicates that, as model scale continues to expand, trained parameter matrices exhibit pronounced \emph{effective sparsity} \cite{han2015learning,frankle2019lottery,liu2019rethinking, hoefler2021sparsity,liu2023sparse}.
-Only a relatively limited subset of parameter relations receives persistent sample support and plays a structurally effective role during learning and inference \cite{gunasekar2018implicit,shazeer2017outrageously, frankle2019lottery}.
-In contrast, a large fraction of parameters remains, after training, statistically close to their initialization noise level \cite{jacot2018neural,lee2019wide, chizat2020lazy,yang2023feature,liu2019rethinking}.

-However, this sparsity is typically manifested only as numerical attenuation and is rarely consolidated at the structural level \cite{liu2019rethinking,hoefler2021sparsity}.
-As a result, post-training inference systems continue to be executed, in a structural sense, as monolithic operators, remaining internally unstructured and operationally opaque \cite{bommasani2021foundation,cheng2018model}.

-A large body of prior work has addressed structural aspects of neural networks.
-One class of approaches, exemplified by neural architecture search, introduces structural design constraints before or during training to obtain architectures with improved performance \cite{zoph2016neural,elsken2019neural,wen2016structured}.
-Another class of methods operates after training, performing pruning, annealing, or compression based on trained parameters \cite{cheng2018model, han2015learning,liu2023sparse}.
-The former addresses which structures \emph{should be adopted} during model construction, while the latter focuses primarily on numerical reduction and acceleration.
-Neither treats the \emph{posterior structures objectively formed by parameter evolution after training} as system-level objects in their own right.